filecoin-project/filecoin-docs/content/en/networks/overview/available-networks/index.md

 weight: 10
 toc: true
 ---

-This page contains information on the [networks available](#available-networks) for Filecoin.

 {{< alert  >}}**Looking for Glif nodes?**
 The [Glif nodes section](https://lotus.filecoin.io/docs/developers/hosted-lotus/), along with all other Lotus-specific documentation, has moved to [lotus.filecoin.io](https://lotus.filecoin.io/docs/developers/hosted-lotus/)